-Fort Dunree and its surroundings are possibly the richest site from which to reflect on several momentous events in not just local history, but in our national heritage.
-Hear more in this audio piece from racontour founder, John Ward.
-Find Fort Dunree as Point of Interest #17 on our Greatest Shrines tour of the Donegal App.
+Fort Dunree and its surroundings is arguably the richest site from which to reflect on several momentous events in not just local history, but in our national heritage.
+Hear more about this bold claim in a rare audio piece recording from racontour founder, John Ward – I’m usually doing the recording, folks!